ethanB-UTS/stock-analysis/README.md

 5. MySql queries are then exectued via python to load the other tables in the database
 6. The queries execute the calculations
 7. The order of queries is structured so tables are only loaded once their parent tables are loaded.

+How to upload the python file to AWS lambda:
+..
+Zip the lambda_function.py file with NO parent folder
+..
+Upload the zip file to the AWS lambda via the AWS console or to S3 via AWS CLI
+..
+The lambda contains layers with all the required packages so no additional files are required in the zip file